Shazalyn/mothers_little_helper/README.md

     api to export info to external page(.csv)

 Should have:
-    indicate R or L on milk
+    indicate R or L on milk,
-    timer option for sleep and feeding
+    timer option for sleep and feeding,
     write in line for poo description